Turkey: private practice perspective

-Law No. 7246 on Amending Law No. 4054 (Law No. 7246), which brought about significant amendments to some of the fundamental competition rules that would help with the convergence of the enforcement of Authority with that in the EU, was published in the Official Gazette on 24 June 2020 and entered into force as of its publication.
-After rounds of revisions and failed attempts of enactment over a span of several years; the draft version of Law No. 7246 was first put on the parliament’s agenda in late 2013, and its latest version was officially submitted to the Presidency of the Turkish Parliament on 14 May 2020.
-It was finally approved by the Turkish parliament, namely the Grand National Assembly of Turkey, on 16 June 2020.
+Law No. 7246 on Amending Law No. 4054 (Law No. 7246), which brought about significant amendments to some of the fundamental competition rules that would help with the convergence of the enforcement of the Authority with that in the EU, was published in the Official Gazette on 24 June 2020 and entered into force as of its publication.
+After rounds of revisions and failed attempts to enact it over a span of several years; the draft version of Law No. 7246 was first put on the Turkish parliament’s agenda in late 2013, and its latest version was officially submitted to the Presidency of the Turkish parliament on 14 May 2020.
+It was finally approved by the Grand National Assembly of Turkey on 16 June 2020.

-Law No. 7246 is designed to be more compatible with the way the law is actually being enforced/implemented and aims to further comply with the EU competition law legislation on which it is closely modelled and align with the amendments in EU competition law.
-It introduces several new dimensions and changes that promise a procedure that is more efficient in terms of time and resource allocation as well as the amendments serving further clarification on the authorities of the Authority during on-site inspections.
+Law No. 7246 is designed to be more compatible with the way the law is actually being enforced and implemented, and aims to further comply with the EU competition law legislation on which it is closely modelled and align with the amendments in the EU competition law.
+It introduces several new dimensions and changes which promise a procedure that is more efficient in terms of time and resource allocation as well as the amendments serving further clarification on the powers of the Authority during on-site inspections.

 Amendments enacted by Law No. 7246